NicolassBoyer/Rain-Scene-Project/README.md

 You can press space to toggle the splashes that the raindrops make when they hit the ground.
 You can press enter to toggle the rain entirely.

-# code that not written by me:
+# Code that was not written by me:
 - stb_image does not belong to me.
 It is a source file taken from the web in order to implement images in the project.
   It is also present in the lab capsules.
   You can find it in the lab capsules or at https://github.com/nothings/stb/blob/master/stb_image.h